-– California’s newest crime may be stolen yellow carpool stickers from hybrid vehicles, reported the San Jose Mercury News.
+reports that California's newest crime may be stolen yellow carpool stickers from hybrid vehicles.